petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 title: When and why to use classes (in Python anyway)
 ---

+TL;DR: Classes are for _long-lived_ application state that can be truly considered irrelevant to other scopes in the application.
+Classes are for data first, actions second.

 I can almost remember when I first learned about object-oriented programming (OOP) and classes in Python.
-It was probably when I first wanted to build a desktop GUI app with PyQt, where everything is a class, and I just followed the examples I saw elsewhere, using `self` as needed without really knowing what it meant.
+It was probably when I first wanted to build a desktop GUI app with PyQt, where everything is a class, and I just followed the examples I saw elrewhere, using `self` as needed without really knowing what it meant.
 This [desktop GUI app](https://github.com/petebachant/TurbineDAQ) was responsible for automating my experimental setup, which towed a vertical-axis turbine down a tow tank while collecting